-A feature of your plan is that if you are diagnosed with a Terminal Illness, the insurer will offer you and your immediate family members access to their Grief Support Program.
+If you are diagnosed with a Terminal Illness, the insurer will offer you and your immediate family members access to their Grief Support Program at no cost.

 What benefits are paid out if you die?

 Your Death benefit is the amount of your superannuation account balance plus the total amount of Death cover.
 In the event of your death, your Death benefit may be paid to your nominated beneficiaries (subject to Trustee discretion - unless you have a binding death benefit nomination).